italoadler/bitbooks/coding_trig/book/src/chapter_06.md

 ![Arc sine.](images/figure_6-8.png)
 *Figure 6-8.
 Arc sine.*
-# need this figure

 We have the length of the hypotenuse (10) and the opposite side (5).
-The ratio (opposite divided by hypotenuse) is 0.5.
+And we want to know what that angle is.
+Well, the ratio of the opposite and the hypotenuse is 0.5.
 And the arc sine of 0.5 is 30 degrees.

 Or, to be even more concise: